View Source telemetry (telemetry v1.3.0)

 When providing StartMetadata and StopMetadata, these values will be sent independently to start and stop events.
 If an exception occurs, exception metadata will be merged onto the StartMetadata.
 In general, it is highly recommended that StopMetadata should include the values from StartMetadata so that handlers, such as those used for metrics, can rely entirely on the stop event.
 Failure to include all of StartMetadata in StopMetadata can add significant complexity to event handlers.

-A default span context is added to event metadata under the telemetry_span_context key if none is provided by the user in the StartMetadata.
+A default span context is added to event metadata under the telemetry_span_context key if this key is not provided by the user in the StartMetadata.
 This context is useful for tracing libraries to identify unique executions of span events within a process to match start, stop, and exception events.
-Metadata keys, which should be available to both start and stop events need to supplied separately for StartMetadata and StopMetadata.
+Metadata keys which should be available to both start and stop events need to supplied separately for StartMetadata and StopMetadata.

 For telemetry events denoting the start of a larger event, the following data is provided: